Need Help? Give us a call.

 As life goes on, you’ll have multiple lines of credit opening and closing.
 You buy a new car or house.
 Open a new credit card.
 Take out a new student loan on behalf of your college-aged child.
 Chances are good that, every couple of years, you’ll be taking on some form of new credit.

-On the other hand, if someone just recently took out 5 new borrowing accounts, that would drive their average length of history down.
+On the other hand, if someone just recently took out five new borrowing accounts, that would drive their average length of history down.

 Because FICO hasn’t seen a lengthy borrowing history on those accounts, it’s hard for them to predict their trajectories into the future.
 The equation just isn’t sure that the person has established that they can handle all of this new borrowing.